To Prove Four Color Theorem: A New Method To Reduce Graphs

 \end{proof}

-\begin{corollary} In a chromatic number $5$ graph $G=(V,E)$, if $G$ has minimum vertex degree $< 5$ then it has a $K_5$ minor or $G$ can be reduced by minor actions to be a smaller graph with chromatic number $\geq 5$. \end{corollary} \begin{proof} By Corollary~\ref{removing-one-vertex-to-be-3-connected}, $G$ is at least $4$-connected.
+\begin{corollary} In a $5$-chromatic graph $G=(V,E)$, if $G$ has minimum vertex degree $< 5$ then either $G$ has a $K_5$ minor or $G$ can be reduced by minor actions to be a smaller graph with a chromatic number $\geq 5$. \end{corollary} \begin{proof} By Corollary~\ref{removing-one-vertex-to-be-3-connected}, $G$ is at least $4$-connected.
 So we only need to discuss the case when there is a vertex $v\in V$ with degree $4$, then in this case $W=N(v)=(v_1,v_2,v_3,v_4)$ is a minimum cut set.